Sunday, September 20th,

 America’s Stonehenge is privately owned but is open to the

 public.
-The entry fee is $11 for adults (check for detailed
+The entry fee is $12 for adults.
+In addition there

 For more info

 is a multi-disciplinary artist,

 ritualist, teacher, performer, and healer, who inspires